gloriabenoit/DNAnexus-GWAS/docs/index.md

 > This tutorial is written for Linux operating systems.
 Commands may vary accross operating systems.

+The [official GWAS guide using Alzheimer's disease](https://dnanexus.gitbook.io/uk-biobank-rap/science-corner/gwas-using-alzheimers-disease) and the [official github page for a GWAS on the Research Analysis Platform using regenie](https://github.com/dnanexus/UKB_RAP/tree/main/GWAS) were useful material when writing the [regenie section](regenie.md).

+If you want to try other tools on DNAnexus, we recommend the following github page: [ukb-rap-tools](https://github.com/pjgreer/ukb-rap-tools) by [Phil Greer](https://github.com/pjgreer).

 ## Durations and costs

 The tutorial has three main sections: [Input files](input.md), [Using PLINK2](plink.md) and [Using regenie](regenie.md).